 In Adventure Time, Finn is worried that Flame Princess doesnít like him anymore because she didnít laugh at one of his jokes.
 Jake and BMO try to assure him that she just probably didnít get the joke yet.
 Towards the end of the episode, after Finn comes back from his (possibly) trippy dream inside the pillow fort, Flame Princess calls Finn, telling him that she finally understood the joke.
 Their relationship is saved!

-Top Cat is a show about a gang of colorfu hoods living in a Damon Runyon-esque world.
+Top Cat is a show about a gang of colorful hoods living in a Damon Runyon-esque world.
 A lot of kids must only have grasped what was going on here years later.

 One Smurfs episode revolves Jokey finding the ultimate joke.
 Anyone who hears it will laugh uncontrollably and never be able to stop.
 Jokey alone is immune because he doesn't get it.
 After a long, arduous journey to cure the laughing Smurfs, the band returns to the village... only for Jokey to burst out laughing, having finally got the joke.